 • 3.00 cumulative GPA

-• 21 ACT composite or 990 SAT Math and Critical Reading combined score
+• 21 ACT composite or 1060 SAT Math and Evidence-Based Reading and Writing combined score

 • The Office of Admissions will evaluate the cumulative GPA and ACT or SAT scores to determine college readiness for applicants not meeting the preferred requirements

-• A minimum ACT English score of 18 or SAT Critical Reading score of 430 is required for all applicants (No exceptions)
+• A minimum ACT English score of 18 or SAT Evidence-Based Reading and Writing score of 440 is required for all applicants (No exceptions)

 *Eligibility requirements are subject to change